dtenny/clj-con/README.md

 ## Usage

-If you didn't get this via quickload from the quickload repo (because it isn't there yet), add it to your `~/quicklisp/localprojects/` directory, update/wipe the `system-index.txt` file accordingly, and then you can quickload it.
+Mar-03-2024: Added to Ultralisp because quicklisp hasn't been updated in 5 months and ther are updates I really wanted to get out.

-    ;; See 'local-projects' note in preceding paragraph
+If you didn't get this via quickload a quicklisp/ultralisp repo, add it to your `~/quicklisp/localprojects/` directory, update/wipe the `system-index.txt` file accordingly, and then you can quickload it.

-    (ql:quickload :clj-con) ; to use the code
+    ;; See 'local-projects' note in preceding paragraph (ql:quickload :clj-con) ; to use the code

 or